Airfix 1/48 Hawker Nimrod

 Thanks to Pete Legge for supplying the second kit and the reference material.

-If you would like your product reviewed fairly and quickly by a site that has 200,000 visitors a month, please contact me or see other details in the Note to Contributors.
+If you would like your product reviewed fairly and fairly quickly, please contact the editor or other details in the Note to Contributors.